andreassommer/ifdiff/toolbox/examples/daeExamples/daeExamples_README.md

 </script>

-# Switched DAE Example
+# A first DAE Example

 ## Introduction

-A **differential algebraic equation (DAE)** is a system that involves both differential equations and algebraic constraints.
-These systems may exhibit switching behavior, meaning the system dynamics change depending on certain conditions.
+A **differential algebraic equation (DAE)** is a system of equations involving an unknown function and its derivatives together with algebraic equations, which impose constraints on the variables.
+Geometrically, the algebraic equations define a constraint manifold in the state space, and the solution trajectory of any DAE initial-value problem must remain on this manifold.

+In applications, DAEs can be combined with state-dependent events (e.g. contact/no-contact, switching circuits), which leads to systems whose dynamics change when certain state conditions are met.
 IFDIFF can solve such switched DAEs.

 Let's take a look at the following example for $t \in [0,n]$ where  $n \in \mathbb{N}$: